 When Court Supervision Meets an Existing POA

-Sometimes a court steps in even when a durable power of attorney is already in place.
-A family member may petition for a conservatorship because they believe the agent is not acting in the principal's best interest, or because a situation requires court oversight that the power of attorney alone cannot provide.
+Sometimes a court steps in even when a durable power of attorney (POA) is in place.
+A family member may ask for a conservatorship if the attorney in fact is not meeting their duties.

 If, following execution of a durable power of attorney, a court of the principal's domicile appoints any conservator or other fiduciary charged with the management of all of the principal's property or all of the principal's property except for specified exclusions, the agent is accountable to the court appointed fiduciary as well as to the principal.
 The court appointed fiduciary has the same power to revoke or amend the power of attorney that the principal would have if the principal were not a person with a disability or incapacitated.